Welcome to Beech Class

 Reading books and records were assigned last term for each pupil.
 We do track and log daily reading and we do have reading raffles for our classes for our pupils who are reading at home.
 When a book has been finished, they should return this to school and select a new book from the reading corner.
 All books that are returned are isolated before being returned to the reading corner.

 PE days: The children are expected to come to school in PE kit on their PE days.
-This terms lessons will be focusing on the personal element of PE.
+As the weather begins to get colder, please ensure your child is coming to school with appropriate PE kit (tracksuit bottoms and school jumpers) to keep warm!
+This terms lessons will be focusing on the Cognitive element of PE.

-Maths homework: Fluency sheets are sent home termly with a specific focus for the term, ideas on how to support your child at home with this are included on the letter.
+Purple book homework: Each week, pupils will be given two pieces of homework (Maths and Reading) inside their purple books.
+Each piece of work is aimed to allow pupils to practise skills and knowledge supporting their fluency of topics learnt during the week before homework is given out.
+Homework is given every Friday and is expected to be returned the following Wednesday.
 Times Tables Rock Stars should be encouraged and used online as often as possible.
 We are also providing time in school for pupils to log on to TTRS, but practice at home is just as important, as our pupils need to be fluent at recalling all of their multiplication facts for 12 x 12.

 Homework Projects: Each term, every pupil is expected to complete a homework project relating to our wider curriculum focus.
-This term is all about ‘Conflict: World War Two’, and can be found on the school website.
+This term is all about ‘Our Rights’, and can be found on the school website.
 Pupils should complete these projects themselves, with support from their parents and carers.
-2 pieces are expected to be completed by 17th October 2022.
+This is expected to be completed by Monday 6th February 2023.

 Reading: We want our pupils to have a love of reading and to explore as may texts as possible.
-Please encourage and support daily reading at home and record this on Go Read.
+Please encourage and support daily reading at home and record this on BoomReader.
 Your child’s teacher checks in daily and rewards reading with bonus gems.
-Your child is supported with their reading in school too, so please ensure they are bringing in their reading books regularly, so their class teacher can listen to them read.
-Books are changed weekly on the set day, which has been previously shared.
+Your child is supported with their reading in school too, so please ensure they are bringing in their reading books daily, so their class teacher can listen to them read.
+Books are changed regularly so children always have access to a range of different texts.